transloadit/uppy/website/src/docs/unsplash.md

 You can create a Unsplash App on the [Unsplash Developers site](https://unsplash.com/developers).

-You'll be redirected to the app page.
+You’ll be redirected to the app page.
 This page lists the app key and app secret, which you should use to configure Companion as shown above.

 ## CSS